hnryjmes/100-days-of-code/README.md

 1. DAY 42.
 Friday morning tech test: rapidly learning a new language.
 Writing a test-driven FizzBuzz program in Java using JUnit.
 A work in progress... #100DaysOfCode

+1. DAY 43.
+Weekend challenge: build a full bowling scorecard in JS plus frontend, using TDD principles and object-oriented design.
+Will be interesting to see if others go for one large Game class (me, atm) or if they have lots of small single-responsibility classes. #100DaysOfCode

 1.